SaaShup/paashup-cli/README.md

 ## License

-`paashup-cli` is released under the BSD 3-Clause License.
-See the `LICENSE` file for more information.
+This project is licensed under the MIT License.
+See the LICENSE file for details.

----

-This README provides a general overview of `paashup-cli` and how to use it.
-For more detailed documentation and examples, please refer to the official documentation.